 -Follow Through & Be Consistent: Following through is key!
 If you don’t follow through with the consequence of your child not listening, they won’t learn from it.
 And if you’re inconsistent on when you follow through and when you don’t, they will test their limits to see if this is a time when they actually have to listen or not.
 Follow through and stay consistent, and they will learn to listen.

 –Remain Calm.
 This is sometimes easier said than done, but try to remain calm.
 Let the consequence be the teacher.
 If you yell, all they learn is that them not listening to you makes you mad.
 Example, if your toddler throws a toy and you yell/get mad, all your toddler learns is that it made you mad.
 But if you stay calm, and let the consequence (taking away the toy) speak for itself, they will learn that toys are for playing with, not throwing.
 If your child doesn’t listen and chooses to throw the toy, and then throws a fit when you take it away, show empathy for them by saying something like “Bummer!
-Toys aren’t for throwing, they’re for playing nicely with.
-I know you were having playing with that toy and that is such a bummer that you chose to throw it.”
+You were having fun playing with that toy.
+Toys aren’t for throwing, they’re for playing nicely with.”

 These tips will set your child up for success as an adult too because it gives them a lot of practice listening, making choices, and learning about consequences.
 You can also use these strategies on your teenager or even your spouse 😉